 How to Protect Yourself from Wuhan Coronavirus – Conclusion:

 As the world rushes to develop a vaccine for the Wuhan coronavirus, we must remember not to panic.
-The odds are very small of getting this disease, and they’re even smaller of dying from it.
+The odds are still in your favor of not getting this disease, and they’re even smaller of dying from it.

-Though the Wuhan coronavirus is spreading quickly, it is a testament to human ingenuity and globalization that as fast as it spreads, it’s also rapidly contained.
+Though the Wuhan coronavirus is spreading quickly, it is a testament to human ingenuity and globalization that as fast as it spreads, it’s also rapidly documented and the issue is addressed.
 Every case is monitored.
 The whole world is sharing its research.
 There will be a cure.